How to Leave the United States and Where to Go Next: 5 Easy Steps

 Money is, oftentimes, a core factor in many of our life’s decisions.
 Getting a new car, moving to a new country, acquiring a second passport – all of these decisions primarily depend on your finances.

-Managed correctly, your finances can provide a huge relief in case of your international move.
-Leave them scattered all over the place, and you may have to face extremely stressful and costly aftermath.
+If you manage your finances properly, they can provide significant relief in case of an international move.
+However, if you leave them scattered and disorganized, you may face extremely stressful and costly consequences.

-In that case, you may want to move a major fraction of your finances offshore and limit any financial factor tying you to America.
+In that case, you may want to move a major portion of your finances offshore and limit any financial factor tying you to America.

-But if you are not quite there yet, if you still consider your American passport to be your asset, then it would be wise to move only a fraction of your wealth outside of the country while leaving some sort of banking presence in the US.
+But if you are not quite there yet, and you still consider your American passport to be an asset, then it would be wise to move only a fraction of your wealth outside of the country while leaving some sort of banking presence in the US.

-In this case, your US bank account can provide you the ease to use your credit card for a number of reasons, including, but not limited to, paying certain bills and investing in certain assets.
+In this case, your US bank account can help you to pay certain bills and invest in certain assets.

 Asset management is another crucial step toward a safe and hassle-free move out of the country.